muqhc/godotw/README.md

 configuration files (almost `.toml`) you need will be generated when you run godotw

+commands of `setup` are prevent from running actual godot so you use it you need only 'setup' process with godotw

 ### project.godotw.toml

 generating this file requires `project.godot`